-(For further information regarding Agent, please refer to the GST Guide on Agent)
+(For further information regarding Agent, please refer to the GST Guide on Agent).

-9. VOLUNTARY REGISTRATION
+VOLUNTARY REGISTRATION

-A person may apply for voluntary registration even though the value of his taxable supplies does not exceed the prescribed threshold of RM500,000.
-A person can also be registered if he intends to make any taxable supplies provided he can satisfy the Customs that he is committed to doing business.
+- 35. A person may apply for voluntary registration even though the value of his taxable supplies does not exceed the prescribed threshold of RM500,000.
+A person can also be registered if he intends to make any taxable supplies provided he can satisfy the Customs that he is committed to doing business by submitting the following documents: - (a) details of business arrangements (e.g. business plans, plants and location); - (b) copies of contract for establishment of premises such as rental of premises / construction of pipelines/ purchase of equipments; - (c) details of any patents; - (d) details of business purchases; or

+- (e) other documentary evidence. - 36.
 A person making wholly exempt supplies is not allowed to be registered voluntarily under GST.
 If he makes wholly out of scope supplies, he may be allowed to register subject to Customs' approval.
-A person who is registered voluntarily will remain registered for a period of not less than two years.
+A person who is registered voluntarily will remain registered for a period of not less than two years. - 37.
 Since a voluntarily registered business needs to remain registered for a period of not less than two years, it is advisable to perform a cost and benefit analysis before registering for GST.
-Factors which require careful consideration are as follows:

-- i. a GST registered business has to comply with certain responsibilities which may increase its administrative costs, e.g. filing of GST returns, pay tax in a timely manner to avoid penalty, keep proper business and accounting records; - ii. training of staff to ensure correct charging and claiming of GST; - iii. change of price displays and invoices to reflect tax-inclusive prices.
+Factors which require careful consideration are as follows: - (a) a GST registered business has to comply with certain responsibilities which may increase its administrative costs, e.g. filing of GST returns, pay tax due and payable in a timely manner to avoid committing an offence, keep proper business and accounting records; - (b) training of staff to ensure correct charging and claiming of GST; - (c) change of price displays and invoices to reflect tax-inclusive prices.
 Any price displays, advertisements, publications or quotations in respect of goods and services made to the public must be inclusive of GST.
-Therefore, the business may need to incur costs to reprint price displays and tax invoices; - iv. to ascertain the GST status of suppliers, i.e. whether GST registered or otherwise.
+Therefore, the business may need to incur costs to reprint price displays and tax invoices; and - (d) to ascertain the GST status of suppliers, i.e. whether GST registered or otherwise.
 If the suppliers are GST registered, a business will benefit from GST registration because it will be able to claim GST incurred on the purchase of goods and services.
-However, if the suppliers are not GST registered, the business cannot claim any GST since the suppliers do not charge GST; and - v. to determine whether to pass on the amount of GST to the customers i.e. increase the price to include GST amount, or absorb GST to maintain the business competitiveness.
+However, if the suppliers are not GST registered, the business cannot claim any GST since the suppliers do not charge GST.